Senior Tutorial Program

 Instructor: Mr. Hoopes

-Film noir is one of the most iconic and American of film genres, and its legacy thrives in cinema today.
-Contemporary films like The Dark Knight, Se7en, Blade Runner, and John Wick all drew their tone and technique from the original film noir style.
-In this tutorial we will watch and explore several classic films from the 1940s and 1950s, including The Maltese Falcon, Double Indemnity, and Touch of Evil, and we'll compare those to more recent films.
-We’ll examine character development, lighting and composition, plot elements, and music and sound, and we’ll find and uncover film noir's tangled connections to many present-day movies.
+Film Noir is one of the most iconic and American of film genres, and its legacy thrives in cinema today.
+Contemporary films like The Dark Knight, Se7en, Blade Runner, and John Wick all draw their tone and technique from the original film noir style.
+In this tutorial we will watch and explore several classic films from the 1940s and 1950s, including The Maltese Falcon, Double Indemnity, and Touch of Evil, and we’ll compare those to more recent films like Chinatown, Brick, and Momento.
+We’ll examine character development, lighting and composition, plot elements, and music and sound, and we’ll find and uncover film noir’s tangled connections to many present-day movies.

 Do we live in a “post truth” era?
-This tutorial seeks to explore conspiracy theories and the important role they play in influencing our political values.
-From the JFK assassination to "New World Order" conspiracies, from Holocaust denial to QAnon, from global warming skepticism to Marjorie Taylor Greene’s dismissal from her Congressional committee work, conspiracy theories have been embraced by both sides of the aisle, and by as "elites" and "non-elites" alike.
+This tutorial seeks to explore conspiracy theories and the important role they play influencing political values.
+From the JFK Assassination to the “New World Order” Conspiracies, from Holocaust denial to QAnon, from global warming skepticism to Marjorie Taylor Greene’s dismissal from her Congressional committee work, conspiracy theories have been embraced by both sides of the aisle, and by by “elites” and “non-elites” alike.
 Using Hellinger’s seminal work Conspiracies and Conspiracy Theories in the Age of Trump, this course will explore Americans’ unique attraction to these theories about sinister schemes secretly at work in our world.
 We will discuss the following questions: